Scientists say maintaining "healthy" levels of this vitamin could be a way to prevent disease, according to the Express .

 The disease is often caused by lifestyle factors such as being overweight or not exercising enough.

-Also known as the sunshine vitamin, vitamin D has many health benefits such as reducing inflammation in the body.
+Also known as the sunshine vitamin, vitamin D has many health benefits, such as reducing inflammation in the body.

 However, there is growing evidence that it also supports healthy metabolism and blood sugar levels.

-Leigh Frame, associate professor of clinical research at GW School of Medicine, and her team reviewed existing scientific literature and found evidence that people with prediabetes who are deficient in vitamin D are at higher risk of developing diabetes, according to Express.
+Leigh Frame, associate professor of clinical research at GW School of Medicine, and her research team reviewed existing scientific literature and found evidence that people with prediabetes who are deficient in vitamin D are at a higher risk of developing diabetes, according to Express.

-Also known as the sunshine vitamin, vitamin D has many health benefits such as reducing inflammation in the body.
+Also known as the sunshine vitamin, vitamin D has many health benefits, such as reducing inflammation in the body.

-People concerned about their risk of diabetes should ask their doctor about ways to stay healthy, including maintaining healthy vitamin D levels, says Frame.
+Ms. Frame said: "People who are concerned about their risk of developing diabetes should ask their doctor about ways to stay healthy, including maintaining healthy vitamin D levels."

-Where can I get vitamin D?
+Where can we get vitamin D from?

 Source link